DeeGee61/address-genie/README.md

 # address-genie
-addressgeine from scratch using strapi
+addressgeine from scratch using storblok.com